Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Generally, one Wi-Fi band has one SSID, but in many cases, you can create multiple virtual SSIDs for a single band.
 Following are the popular examples of virtual SSIDs:

-• IoT network: Often automatically formed by adding "-IoT" as the suffix.
-This is simply another isolated Wi-Fi network supposedly designed for Internet of Things devices.
-An IoT network is offered based on a half-truth pretense that IoT devices should be connected to an isolated network for "better security".
-In reality, it's simply just another Guest network.
+• IoT network: Often automatically formed by adding “-IoT” as the suffix.
+This is a virtual non-isolated Wi-Fi network supposedly designed for Internet of Things devices.
+An IoT network was first offered based on a half-truth pretense that IoT devices should be connected to an isolated network for “better security”.
+Later on, it was adopted as a practice to handle low-power Wi-Fi smart devices that would otherwise hinder the performance of the main SSID.

-• MLO network: Often automatically formed by adding "-MLO" as the suffix.
-Available only in Wi-Fi 7, this SSID combines multiple bands into a single network and allows supported devices to connect to two bands at a time, according to the multi-link operation feature of Wi-Fi 7.
+• MLO network: This SSID is often automatically formed by adding “-MLO” as the suffix.
+Available only in Wi-Fi 7, it combines multiple bands into a single network and allows supported devices to connect using more than one band at a time, according to the standard’s multi-link operation feature.

-Generally, you can rename these virtual SSID to your liking -- the suffixes are not required.
+Generally, you can rename these virtual SSIDs to your liking—the suffixes are not required.
 Some even allow additional settings such as bandwidth limits or scheduled availability.

 Here are the top (left) and bottom parts of the Wi-Fi setting page in the TP-Link Archer BE800 Wi-Fi 7 router.
 Note the virtual SSIDs.

-Except for MLO, all virtual SSIDs share the same characteristic set by the main SSID of the band, including channel and bandwidth -- more below.
+Except for MLO, all virtual SSIDs share the same characteristics set by the band’s main SSID, including channel and bandwidth—more below.

 Wireless scheduler (a.k.a SSID schedule)